Apple Collage

 This is a simple technique which involves a paper plate (one of our favourite crafting ingredients!) and lots of colourful paint.
 You will need some patience while the "tree" dries!

-Our cute paper plate scarecrow craft includes all the elements loved by young children, painting, cutting and sticking.
+Our cute paper plate scarecrow craft includes all the elements loved by young children: painting, cutting, sticking and creating!
+These paper plate scarecrows look wonderful on display, too.

-This fun paper plate toadstool craft is useful for Autumn or a fairy theme, perhaps!
-Good for the youngest children.
+This fun paper plate toadstool craft is useful for autumn - or a fairy theme, perhaps!
+Paper plate crafts are always good for your youngest children, and this one is quick and easy.

 Dress yourself up a scarecrow puppet from a wooden spoon and a few fabric scraps, and he will be a great addition to your puppet show!
 This makes a fun craft to do with kids during the autumn / fall season.